Dilip Kumar Thanks Fans For 'Boundless Love, Affection & Prayers' On 97th Birthday

 As the thespian turns a year older today, birthday wishes and love have been pouring in from all corners for him.
 An overwhelmed Dilip Kumar thanked all his fans and well-wishers with a heartfelt note on social media.

 The veteran actor shared a picture of himself on a reclining sofa.
 Dressed in a pink shirt, he looks his handsome best.
 He tweeted, "On this 97th birthday, calls and messages have been pouring in since last night-thank you!
-Celebrations are not important- your boundless love, affection and prayers have always brought tears of gratitude in my eyes.'
+Celebrations are not important- your boundless love, affection and prayers have always brought tears of gratitude in my eyes."

 Several Bollywood celebrities too took to Twitter to wish the actor on his birthday.
 Varun Dhawan tweeted, "Happy birthday to the loving legend #DilipKumar Saab.
 On this day 97 years ago brilliance was born #aebhai."